WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 'a':'z' is neat
-Guessing and preparing for part 2 -- did this in the 14 char day Representing lists/ranges without allocating (day 15) Dynamic allocation with growing arrays (day 17, 23) Day 23 was worried part 2 would take a huge amount of time but no Day 20 just tricky indexing
+Dynamic allocation with growing arrays (day 17, 23) Day 23 was worried part 2 would take a huge amount of time but no Day 20 just tricky indexing